 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals, radioactive material, and also substances resulting from human or animal activity.
 The Maine Drinking Water Program assessed public water supplies statewide in 2003 as part of the Source Water Assessment Program.
 The assessment considered geology and hydrology, land uses, water testing information, and the extent of land ownership or local ordinance protection to determine how likely the drinking water source is to being contaminated in the future.
 This evaluation reflected positively on the District’s watershed.
 The assessment is available to the public upon request.
 For more information, contact the Drinking Water Program at 207-287-2070.

 The District’s water treatment and filtering facility is located at Boulter Pond in York.
-The filtration process includes the addition of alum, hydrated lime and a polymer to coagulate organic mate-rials in the raw water.
+The filtration process includes the addition of alum and hydrated lime to coagulate organic materials in the raw water.
+Sodium permanganate is added to oxidize iron and manganese.
 As water passes through a sedimentation process, organic materials settle out.
 Water is filtered as it passes through a bed of washed, filtering sand.
 After filtering, the water is treated with sodium hypochlorite for disinfection.
-Hydrated lime is added to adjust water pH.
+Hydrated lime is add-ed to adjust water pH.
 Prior to leaving the plant, a corrosion control chemical, trade name Aquacros, is added to reduce distribution system pipe corrosion.